-Roughly 30 million people participate in sports in the United States, and with the increased activity, the rates of injury have also increased.
+With roughly 30 million people participating in sports in the United States, and with the increased activity, the rates of injury have also increased.

-- 8.6 million injuries occur each year while participating in sports
+- Every year, 8.6 million injuries occur while participating in sports

-- More than 3.5 million children under the age of 14 get injured each year during school sporting events
+- Over 3.5 million children under 14 get injured each year in school sporting events

 Youth Sports Injuries Statistics

 The number of children and youth participating in sports has been steadily increasing over the last few decades.
 Upwards of 55% of high school students participate in an organized sport, with some of the most common being football, basketball, volleyball, baseball, and soccer.